gaultier/blog/i_want_rust_to_have_defer.md

 ```

-use it from C so:
+I can now use it from C so:

 ```c
 #include "mylib.h"